Skip to Main Content

 Gliomatosis cerebri is a very rare, fast-growing cancer of the brain.
 A main feature of gliomatosis cerebri is that it involves at least 3 lobes of the brain.

 Gliomatosis cerebri is a rare, fast-growing cancer of the brain.
-It is a type of glioma.
+It is a type of high-grade glioma.
 Unlike some cancers that form distinct, well-defined tumors, gliomatosis cerebri spreads throughout the brain.
 Gliomatosis cerebri involves at least 3 lobes of the brain.

 Gliomatosis cerebri may occur at any age.
 In childhood, it most often occurs in older children and teens.